JujuAdams/ScribbleJunior/2.0/Config-Macros.md

 *Typical value:* `200`

 Amount of time per frame that Scribble Junior is allowed to bake vertex buffers.
 This limit is approximate.
-You can adjust the budget time at runtime by calling `ScribblejrSetBudget()`.
-If this macro is set to zero or a negative number then all vertex buffer baking will be disabled until `ScribblejrSetBudget()` is called with a positive number.
+You can adjust the budget time at runtime by calling `ScribbleJrSetBudget()`.
+If this macro is set to zero or a negative number then all vertex buffer baking will be disabled until `ScribbleJrSetBudget()` is called with a positive number.

 &nbsp;